 This 32,000-square-foot, facility is located on seven acres adjacent to the Gardiner School.
 It now houses almost 3,000 linear feet of historic records, 90,000 photographic prints and negatives, 20,000 books and manuscripts, 300,000 cultural and natural science specimens, over 35,000 archeological artifacts and approximately 10,000 plant specimens.
-The HRC provides a 500% increase (from 1,642 to 8,017 square feet) in library and archives space including storage, processing areas, reading rooms, and offices; and a 700% increase (from 1,206 to 8,906 square feet) in museum spaces including storage, processing areas, and offices.
+The Heritage and Research Center provides a 500% increase (from 1,642 to 8,017 square feet) in library and archives space including storage, processing areas, reading rooms, and offices; and a 700% increase (from 1,206 to 8,906 square feet) in museum spaces including storage, processing areas, and offices.
 It was not only designed to improve space for the collections, including room for 25 years of growth, but also to improve access and ease working conditions for employees, visitors, and researchers; increase security; better accommodate tours; and showcase rotating exhibits.

-Public tours of the HRC will be every Tuesday and Thursday at 10:00 AM, from May 27—September 4, 2014.
-Space is limited to 10 participants, so please call (307) 344-2264 to reserve a slot..
+Free public tours of the Heritage and Research Center are Tuesdays and Thursdays at 8 AM, from May 26 to September 10, 2015.
+Tours last about one hour.
+Space is limited to 10 participants, so please call (307) 344-2264 to reserve a slot.

 The facility is open, Monday–Friday, 8am-5pm and closed weekends and federal holidays and special closures as noted:

 December 24-January 5

-Archives and Museum Collections: By appointment only.
+By appointment only.

-Researchers are encouraged to complete their preliminary research at other archives, libraries, and/or museum collections with a broad topical focus before approaching the holdings of Yellowstone National Park (YNP).
-YNP has limited reference staff and resources that must be made available to researchers whose work focuses on materials available only at Yellowstone.
+Researchers are encouraged to complete their preliminary research at other archives, libraries, and/or museum collections with a broad topical focus before approaching the holdings of Yellowstone National Park.
+Yellowstone National Park has limited reference staff and resources that must be made available to researchers whose work focuses on materials available only at Yellowstone.
 Access to materials is dependent upon their physical condition and the level of processing to date by the park staff.
 All research must be done on-site in the museum research room or the library reading room.